Keplerian rotation of our Galaxy?

 \section{Conclusions}

 The rotation curve derived from observations of old open clusters seems to confirm the observations of Keplerian rotation curve for our Galaxy.
-Our model explains observations of Keplerian rotation of interstellar clouds and the flat rotation curve for stars and star forming regions.
-The main results are: \begin{itemize} \item The observations of flat or Keplerian rotation curve of our Galaxy can be explained assuming Keplerian rotation, elliptical orbits of stars and almost circular orbits of interstellar clouds. \item The flat circular velocity component of star forming regions can be explained assuming collisions of heavy gas clouds expelled from inner parts of the Galaxy with gas clouds on circular orbits. \item The Galactic rotation velocity derived from radial velocity in the case of elliptical orbits can not be used to distinguish between flat or Keplerian rotation curve. \item The Galactic rotation velocity derived from transverse velocity of objects on elliptical orbits is more accurate than rotation velocity derived from radial velocity. \end{itemize}
+The determination of flat rotation curve may be caused by applying the formula derived with the assumption of circular orbits to non-circular ones.
+The main results are: \begin{itemize} \item The observations of flat or Keplerian rotation curve of our Galaxy can be explained assuming Keplerian rotation, elliptical orbits of stars and almost circular orbits of interstellar clouds. \item The Galactic rotation velocity derived from radial velocity in the case of elliptical orbits with high eccentricities can not be used to distinguish between flat or Keplerian rotation curve. \end{itemize}

-The Keplerian rotation of the Galaxy will have a huge impact on the amount of dark matter in our Galaxy.
+The Keplerian rotation curve of the Galaxy will have a huge impact on the amount of dark matter in our Galaxy.